Solowin Holdings, Ltd. (SWIN) to Raise $10 Million in IPO

-Solowin Holdings, Ltd. (SWIN) is planning to raise $10 million in an initial public offering on Friday, August 11th, IPO Scoop reports.
+Solowin Holdings, Ltd. (SWIN) expects to raise $10 million in an IPO on Wednesday, August 16th, IPO Scoop reports.
 The company will issue 2,500,000 shares at a price of $4.00 per share.

 In the last 12 months, Solowin Holdings, Ltd. generated $4.5 million in revenue and $1.4 million in net income.
-The company has a market cap of $72.5 million.
+Solowin Holdings, Ltd. has a market cap of $72.5 million.

 EF Hutton served as the underwriter for the IPO.